sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/integration-guide/08-customization.md

 # Adding Analytics

-IAP embeds a flexible framework in order to faciliate the inclusion of custom anaytics.
+IAP embeds a flexible framework in order to facilitate the inclusion of custom analytics.

 ## User section of Access360